-What is a Bag Filter?
+What Is A Bag Filter?

 A Bag Filter removes iron and other particulate matter from closed loop system water.
 Chardon supplies a model called the Filter Feeder which serves as both a 5 micron filter and a shot feeder.
 This one convenient apparatus allows water treatment products to be easily added to the system while maintaining an extremely low level of suspended solids.

-How Does a Bag Filter Help My Closed Loop System?
+How Does A Bag Filter Help My Closed Loop System?

 All closed loop systems have some iron components and many are constructed entirely of iron pipe.
 While Chardon’s closed loop water treatment products provide excellent protection against corrosion, many loop systems have had years of neglect.
 Iron corrodes without adequate treatment levels and corrodes quickly with no treatment at all.
 As iron slowly corrodes or dissolves, it is carried in solution throughout the system until chemical reactions allow the iron to precipitate and form iron deposits.
 Iron deposits can clog heat exchangers, cause or accelerate corrosion and harbor harmful bacteria.